Updates the shard count of the specified stream to the specified number of shards.

 .
 Depending on the size of the stream, the scaling action could take a few minutes to complete.
 You can continue to read and write data to your stream while its status is

 To update the shard count, Kinesis Data Streams performs splits or merges on individual shards.
 This can cause short-lived shards to be created, in addition to the final shards.
-We recommend that you double or halve the shard count, as this results in the fewest number of splits or merges.
+These short-lived shards count towards your total shard limit for your account in the Region.

 This operation has the following default limits.
 By default, you cannot do the following:

-- Scale more than twice per rolling 24-hour period per stream
+- Scale more than ten times per rolling 24-hour period per stream

 - Scale up to more than double your current shard count for a stream